 There’s a part of the technology that relates to Linguistics, and it results in computational rules for the processing of human language.
 This discipline, which involves Artificial Intelligence, is Computational Language, or, more recurrently, Natural Language Processing (NLP).

 It’s through these computational processes that systems acquire the ability to recognize and produce information presented as human language.

-Still, it isn’t enough to give a grammar to the system and tell it that it is “like this.”
+Still, it isn’t enough to give grammar to the system and tell it that it is “like this.”
 It must be able to learn and train.
 Therefore, whenever we talk about NLP, we associate it with Machine Learning (ML).

-ML is, very briefly, what allows the system to read the algorithms and improve its knowledge automaticaly.
+ML is, very briefly, what allows the system to read the algorithms and improve its knowledge automatically.
 In other words, just like us, the more we study and practice, the more fluent we become.
 The same happens with chatbots.

 3 Essential Linguistics Concepts in Your Chatbot Development

 Some of the goals of virtual assistants are avoiding pre-defined options and understanding what is asked.

 A chatbot can follow the paths, but it will only succeed if it can understand what you said to it.